MCatherine1994/FlappyNumbers/README.md

 ### Ideas
 1.Size of enemy fishes should depend on the size of my fish
 2.Assign a fixed size and value to a certain type of fish
-3.If hit the fish whose size is smaller the my fish, then eat it and then increase the value
+3.If hit the fish whose size is smaller than my fish, then eat it and then increase the value
 4.My fish size value start from 60.
 Eat 5 fish, then value and size increase 1
 5.When size value increase to 70, eat 8 fish, then value and size increase 1
 6.When size value increase to 80, eat 10 fish, then value and size increase 1